JayO-1/system-design-101/README.md

 As these barrier messages move through the system, each time a consumer has received barrier messages from all its incoming queues, it will publish a snapshot of its state to an Amazon S3 instance alongside some barrier identifier.

-The idea is that when a consumer goes down, we can rollback state to the last barrier point that all consumers were at.
+The idea is that when a consumer goes down, we can roll back state to the last barrier point that all consumers were at - eliminating the need to replay all events.

 <p align="center">
   <img src="images/apache flink.png" width=500>